Saturday, December 16, 2023

 There are many other issues with Turchin's book, but it is an important warning to the American ruling class.
 Sadly, as noticed by the French politician and historian Edgar Faure in his book La disgrâce de Turgot, the ruling elites during the turning moments of history usually either cannot or would not understand the signs of impending crisis.

-[1] It was logical for Stalin, who, before the disastrous results of the 1941 and 1942 war years proclaimed that "everyone is only a bolt in a machine of proletarian dictatorship" and "we have no irreplaceables".
+[1] It was logical for Stalin, who, before the disastrous results of the 1941 and 1942 war years proclaimed that "everyone is only a bolt in a machine of the proletarian dictatorship" and "we have no irreplaceables".
 After 1943 he, obviously, decided that unlike Party functionaries, some generals and weapons designers cannot be easily replaced.
 It could even work, if in Byzantine fashion, he did not retain Political Departments, Departments of Regimentation and Secret Information Departments at every significant workplace, which were constantly scheming one against other.

-[2] These categories were: "primitive", "slave-owning", "feudal", "capitalist" and "socialist/communist" with linear progression between them.
+[2] These categories were: "primitive", "slave-owning", "feudal", "capitalist" and "socialist/communist" with a linear progression between them.
 Despite their aversion to Marxism -- though actual classification was due to reading Engels by Stalin's propagandists -- Western historians largely inured themselves to the use of these categories -- with a possible exclusion of "communist" and addition of "Oriental despotism", the latter itself being introduced by Marx.
-Richard Pipes described everything from Grand Dukes of Muscovy to Gorbachev in terms of the "Oriental despotism", which totally smeared its meaning.
+Richard Pipes described everything from Grand Dukes of Muscovy to Gorbachev in terms of the "Oriental despotism", which totally obliterated its original meaning.

 Saturday, August 19, 2023